Battle of Mount Longdon: Assault on Mount Longdon

 Marine Corporal Carlos Rafael Colemil was part of the forward defence and fought as a sniper:

 A British soldier climbed over the rock which supported the accommodation bunker of the 105mm gun crew, and from there he was silhouetted.
 He screamed like he was giving out orders.
 I aimed and fired and he fell, then Conscript Daniel Ferrandis alerted me to the approach of three British soldiers on the flank.
 I observed with a night sight; they were very close.
 I saw one of them was carrying a gun with a bipod; he fell at the first shot and shouted.
 Another man approached him and I fired again and also got him ...
 Many people fell to the ground screaming, but soon the enemy was aware of my presence and every time I fired a shot I received a great deal of fire in response.
 Not long after my main action, I was wounded ...
 We could also hear the cries for help from the Rasit radar operator Sergeant Roque Nista, who was wounded.
 I could hear Sergeant Omar Cabral, who was a sniper: he was also firing.

 According to the account of Private Victor José Bruno, Sub-Lieutenant Baldini was killed as he tried to clear a stoppage from a machine gun.
 "The Lieutenant pushed us back and stood up trying to unlock the barrel but then he was shot in his belly by enemy fire", he recalled in an interview with Eduardo César Gerding of the Nottingham Malvinas Group.
-Corporal Dario Ríos was found lying dead with his platoon commander and Baldini's weapon and boots were removed for the use of British soldiers.
-Also killed in the initial fighting was Cavalry Sergeant Jorge Alberto Ron (according to Private Altieri who was wounded in the blast that killed the NCO) and the Argentine forward artillery observation officer, Lieutenant Alberto Rolando Ramos, whose last message was that his position was surrounded.
+Corporal Dario Ríos was found lying dead with his platoon commander and Baldini's weapon and boots were removed for the use of British parachute soldiers.
+Also killed in the initial fighting was Cavalry Sergeant and Army Green Beret Jorge Alberto Ron (according to Private Altieri who was wounded in the blast that killed the NCO) from the 10th Armoured Cavalry Reconnaissance Squadron and the Argentine forward artillery observation officer, Lieutenant Alberto Rolando Ramos, whose last message was that his position was surrounded.
 Sub-Lieutenant Baldini was awarded the Argentine Nation to the Valour in Combat Medal.

 Argentine reinforcements

-When First Lieutenant Enrique Eneas Neirotti's 3rd Platoon in the southern half and Staff Sergeant Raúl Antonio González's 2nd Platoon in the northern half of the mountain were on the verge of being overrun, reinforcements arrived from 2nd Lieutenant Hugo Aníbal Quiroga's 1st Platoon of the 10th Engineer Company stationed at 'Full Back.'
+When First Lieutenant Enrique Eneas Neirotti's 3rd Platoon on the southern half and Staff Sergeant Raúl Antonio González's 2nd Platoon on the northern half of the mountain were on the verge of being overrun, reinforcements arrived from 2nd Lieutenant Hugo Aníbal Quiroga's 1st Platoon of the 10th Engineer Company stationed at 'Full Back.'
 Despite intense fighting in this sector, many Argentine positions on the mountain's saddle held firm.
-The recently arrived engineers' head-mounted night sights were particularly effective, causing heavy losses among the advancing Paras.
+The recently arrived engineers with their head-mounted night sights were particularly effective, causing heavy losses among the advancing Paras.

 Private Nick Rose in 6 Platoon recalls: